joelbarmettlerUZH/ElDorado_server/Documents/UML Documentation.md

 Defines the cards name for identification in the frontend.
 Multiple cards can have the same name.

 **-private coinValue: float**
-How many coins the user gets when selling the card
+How many coins the userEntity gets when selling the card

 **-private coinCost: int**
-How many coins the user needs to buy this card from the Market.
+How many coins the userEntity needs to buy this card from the Market.

 **+public sellAction(player: Player)**
 The cards sellAction method  handles what happens when a card is sold.
 In the normal cases, sell will increase call Player.discard(Card), but in some cases a special Card will overwrite the sell method and call Player.remove(Card), making the card fall out of the game when being sold (treasury).